discorb-lib/discorb/docs/tutorial.md

 ![](./assets/07_hello_infinite.png)

-Oh no!
-Your bot is responding to bot's messages, and it doesn't stop!
+Oops!
+Your bot is responding to bot's messages, it's infinite!

 Terminate your bot by typing `Ctrl + C` in terminal.